jfnavarro/st_admin/README.md

 # Spatial Transcriptomics Research Admin

-A web based tool to administrate and create Spatial Transcriptomics Researcg datasets
+A web based tool to administrate and create Spatial Transcriptomics Research datasets

 This is a web based tool that we use to create datasets/accounts and grant access to them.
 This tool works with the Spatial Transcriptomics